Suffolk · Waveney Valley

 < 1 mileFrom Diss

-A working farm,
+A farm, four centuries

-four centuries in the making
+in the making

 The core of the farmhouse dates to the 17th century — though over 400 years it has evolved and expanded into the beautiful property you see today.
 The original house now forms just one part of a much larger collection of buildings.